 A warm and compassionate counsellor who offers support in safe and welcoming settings in Braintree town centre.
-I offer counselling to anyone over the age of 16.
-I am a fully insured and registered member of the British Association for Counselling and Psychotherapy and have particular interests in working with bereavement and loss, attachment, anxiety and low self-esteem.
+I am a fully insured and registered member of the British Association for Counselling and Psychotherapy and have particular interests in working with bereavement and loss and anxiety.

 MY PHILOSOPHY AND COUNSELLING APPROACH: